 This large, new event will not only clean more trash, it will also draw media coverage for widespread public education encouraging people and businesses to do their part to clean up and recycle their litter to keep it from getting into the river where it impacts drinking water & wildlife.

-What: The largest 1-day Cahaba River Clean-up on up to 7 sections of the Cahaba River - Alabama's longest remaining free-flowing river and the "biological heart" of American’s Amazon
+What: The largest one-day Cahaba River Clean-up on up to seven sections of the Cahaba River covering up to 50 miles from Leeds to Helena.
+The Cahaba is Alabama's longest remaining free-flowing river and the "biological heart" of American’s Amazon.

 Why: To restore natural beauty and reduce pollution of this iconic river (and a primary source of Birmingham’s drinking water) while educating the public about reducing litter and encouraging recycling.

 When: Saturday, June 8, 2019.
-Registration at 8 am at designated sites.
+Registration at 8 am at designated sites with event Headquarters at the Aveda Institute (3200 Galleria Cir, Birmingham, AL 35244).
 Shuttles run between 8-9 am between sites.
 Cleanup begins at 9 am.

-Where: Up to 7 stretches of the Cahaba River from Trussville to Helena
+Where: Up to 7 stretches of the Cahaba River covering up to 50 miles from Trussville to Helena

 How: With your help!
 This event would not be possible without the energy, enthusiam and generosity of volunteers and supporters like YOU.
 Thank you!!!
 Cahaba River Society, volunteers, community and corporate sponsors and partners.